 For some years after I returned to the mainland the government and the locals still argued about the best solution.
 Finally the Tuuta Airport was built and from then on most people movement to and from the Chathams was by air.
 I note from various articles that there is now a landing strip on Pitt Island.
 The real local aviation success on the Chathams was, I would believe, the introduction of the helicopter but that could only follow the developments above.

 During my time at ZLC there was a fairly regular shipping service to and from Lyttelton.
 The main vessels were the MV Port Waikato and the MV Holmglen.
 These vessels had accommodation for about 10-15 passengers.

-There was a visit from a Union Company vessel; the name I have forgotten but it stayed in my mind as the radio office was out on the starboard wing of the bridge.
-The vessel itself was built in the 1920s (I think), had a long single hold and was apparently designed to convey railway engines from the UK to Australasia.
+There was a visit from a Union Company vessel, MV Kopua, which stayed in my mind as the radio office was under the starboard wing of the bridge, and probably only about six feet square.
+It must have been uncomfortable in any sort of weather.
+The vessel was built in 1937, and had a long single hold designed for loading timber.
 That function had long ceased and this particular visit was general cargo.

 I travelled back to the mainland on the Port Waikato.
 It was a two-day trip in quite pleasant weather.
 I can remember sitting in the sun on the aft cargo hatch with a number of others and sharing this with a caged (lashed to the top of the hatch) bull.
 There was some consternation when the animal urinated.